grunitech/final-project/prd.md

     * Should contain header/name and a link/button to display the help screen
 * [ ] Help screen
     * Should be [modal popup](https://en.wikipedia.org/wiki/Modal_window)
-    * Should close only by clicking X at the top corner
+    * Should close only by clicking X at the top corner or clicking "ESC" in the keyboard
     * You should choose how to explain the game

 ### Game Logic On Single Line